FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 ## 2. Creating and uploading a virtual environment

+In order to prepare a proper virtual environment we need to execute the following steps on an OS that is binary compatible to the OS on the Hive cluster.
+Typically any recent 64bit Linux distribution will do.

 We start by creating an empty virtual environment with:
 > virtualenv --no-site-packages -p /usr/bin/python3 venv